 Some of the figural capitals represent the technical progress of the time (car, zeppelin), the social progress (retired railwaymen, occupational health) and the colonial extension of Germany (with the help of camels).
 Other sculptures tell of the great themes of Christendom.

 The clock tower soars 40 metres above the railway square.
 The design is said to have been drafted by the Kaiser himself.
 The statue of the knight Roland at the angle of the clock tower which represented the imperial protection over Metz, changed heads four consecutive times depending on the political regimes.

 Beyond all these symbolic features, the highly functional design of the station was overseen by the army to suit the strategy of the Schlieffen plan.
 The 25,000 soldiers residing in Metz had to be able to board the trains with their equipment and no less than 750,000 horses within 24 hours towards fronts in France or Russia.

-This explains the surprising dimensions of the station – the longest of France – with its 300 metre long facade.
+This explains the surprising dimensions of the station – the longest in France – with its 300-metre long facade.
 If the station was said to be oversized to the civil needs of the 1900s, it has become totally suited to today’s standards in particular with the new TGV-Est line to Paris.